 Processing for a move command starts in gcode.py.
 The goal of gcode.py is to translate G-code into internal calls.
-Changes in origin (eg, G92), changes in relative vs absolute positions (eg, G90), and unit changes (eg, F6000=100mm/s) are handled here.
+A G1 command will invoke cmd_G1() in klippy/extras/gcode_move.py.
+The gcode_move.py code handles changes in origin (eg, G92), changes in relative vs absolute positions (eg, G90), and unit changes (eg, F6000=100mm/s).
 The code path for a move is:

 _process_data() -> _process_commands() -> cmd_G1().
 Ultimately the ToolHead class is invoked to execute the actual request:

 cmd_G1() -> ToolHead.move()

 - The ToolHead class (in toolhead.py) handles “look-ahead” and tracks

 the timing of printing actions.
 The main codepath for a move is:

 ToolHead.move() -> MoveQueue.add_move() -> MoveQueue.flush() -> Move.set_junction() -> ToolHead._process_moves().